The Amazing Pit Barrel Cooker: Setup, Tips, Tricks, & Techniques

 - Fill the charcoal basket to the top and level it off (about 150 Kingsford briquets).
-As you gain experience you can use fewer coals, but stick with a full load to start.
-Remove 40 (no more or less, remember, each coal is a measureable unit of energy), and put them in a charcoal chimney (not included).
-Put newspaper or a Weber paraffin chimney starter cube under the chimney, light it, and when the coals are glowing and covered in white ash (about 15 minutes), pour them onto the cold coals in the basket.
+Remove 1/4 of them (about 40), and put them in a charcoal chimney (not included).
+Put newspaper or a Weber paraffin chimney starter cube or a wad of newspaper under the chimney, light it, and when the coals are glowing and covered in white ash (about 12 minutes for elevations below 2,000 feet, and 15 to 20 minutes for higher elevations), pour them onto the cold coals in the basket.
 When you start cooking, the hot coals will provide the heat for a while and as they slowly burn out, they will ignite cold coals below.
 They will in turn ignite the coals below, like a fuse.
 This "Minion method" (named after the inventor) can go on for 8 to 12 hours keeping the temps pretty darn stable.
 Some folks find it awkward pouring the hot coals from a normal chimney onto the unlit coals while the charcoal basket is inside the barrel so they fill the basket outside the barrel, pour the hot coals on top, and then use a heavy duty garden rake to lower the basket into the barrel.
 Others buy shorter chimneys that fit into the barrel more easily.

 - Thread the hooks through the meat, insert the rods through the holes, hang the meat, insert a digital leave-in food thermometer into the meat, hang a thermometer probe next to the meat to gauge oven temp, close the lid, and go watch the game on TV.